LinguaPhylo/linguaPhylo.github.io/setup.md

 java -p lib:lphy-studio-{{ lphy_version }}.jar -m lphystudio tutorials/RSV2.lphy
 ```

-Please **note** both the module path and the LPhy script path are
+Please **note**: in the above command line, both the module path and
-the relative paths to your `$LPHY_PATH` folder.
+the LPhy script path are the relative paths to your `$LPHY_PATH` folder.
-But the working directory `user.dir` will be changed to the location of
+But every time a script is loaded, the working directory `user.dir` will
+be changed to the location of the loaded script.
-the loaded script, here is the folder `$LPHY_PATH/tutorials`,
+Here is the folder `$LPHY_PATH/tutorials`,
 which is the parent folder of the relative path inside the LPhy script,
 such as `readNexus(file="data/RSV2.nex", ...);`.
 If you want to use a different setup,